 You’ve probably dealt with blurry photos before.
 You go to a site like Snapfish to order your holiday photos.
-After you upload them, an annoying little exclamation point warning often pops up telling you that the resolution is too low.
+After you upload them, an annoying little exclamation point warning pops up telling you that the resolution is too low.

 Low resolution just means that the image isn’t in sharp enough detail to print because of the low file size of the image.
 If you go ahead and print them, the pictures will come out unsatisfyingly blurry.
 The same thing can happen on your website — blurry photos — if you aren’t careful.
 Keep reading for tips to avoid this problem!

 no one likes blurry pictures